-Students find a natural object (stick, flower, rock, etc) and write a short speech to share with classmates.
+In this activity, students find an object from nature and write a short speech about it to share with classmates.

-Students find a personal, positive connection to nature.
+Students find a personal and positive connection to nature.

-Students could be offered options for presenting about their nature object such as giving a speech, writing an essay, making a video, etc.
+Students could be offered options for presenting their natural object, such as giving a speech, writing an essay, making a video, etc.

 A template with the points for the speech would help students organize their thinking.